pythonai170624/pages/A10c-SVM-SVR.md

 # 🎯 Core Idea

 Instead of requiring the model to fit every point exactly, SVR allows a **tolerance margin (ε)** around the function.
 As long as the error is within this ε — we don't care.
-Only points **above or below this margin** matter.
+Only points **above or below this margin** matter

-> ✨ Goal: Find a function where **as many points as possible fall within ±ε**.
+> ✨ Goal: Find a function where **as many points as possible fall within ±ε**

 ---

 ## 📐 The SVR Tube – "ε-Tube"

-- This is a region of ±ε around the predicted function.
+- This is a region of ±ε around the predicted function
-- Points **inside the tube** → do not affect the function.
+- Points **inside the tube** → do not affect the function
-- Points **outside the tube** → affect it (Support Vectors).
+- Points **outside the tube** → affect it (Support Vectors)

 ---